scriptPilot/app-framework/docs/dev-update-vendor-folder.md

 2. Run `npm install` in *Framework7* folder
 3. Run `npm run f7` in *app-framework* folder

-The kitchen sink files in the *demo* folder are updated as well.
+The kitchen sink files in the *demo* folder and the *client/theme-colors.json* file are updated as well.

 ## Framework7-Vue